kstenerud/concise-encoding/ce-structure.md

 A constant's name must be an [identifier](#identifier).

-Constants also have a [combined form](#combined-objects), whereby the right-side is the value of the constant (so that it is still usable in cases where the decoder doesn't have access to the constant's definition).
+Constants also have a [combined form](#combined-objects), whereby the right-side is the explicit value of the constant (so that it is still usable in cases where the decoder doesn't have access to the constant's definition).

 Constants are only available in CTE documents; CBE documents aren't meant for human consumption, and store the actual value only.